Christian Healthcare Ministries Review- Is a Health Cost Sharing Ministry Right For You?

 What We LOVE About Christian Healthcare Ministries

-It’s been around for 40 years.
-They have shared over 6 billion dollars of expenses.
-They have never NOT shared an expense.
+It’s been around for over 40 years.
+They have shared over 12 billion dollars of expenses.
+They have shared 100% of eligible bills since their start.

 While we don’t have any pre-existing conditions, one of the cool things about CHM is that they do at least help with some of the costs of pre-existing conditions.

-CHM does offer a free Tele-Health option for its members.
+CHM does offer a virtual care option for primary care or urgent care included with CHM membership.
 Making it easy easier and more affordable to talk to a doctor.

-They don’t have a deductible.
-We are a part of the Gold Plan and basically, if a medical incident costs over $500 for us, CHM shares 100% of the bills from that incident.
-That means at the end of everything, we only paid our typical monthly contributions and CHM shared the entirety of our medical bills!
+They don’t have a deductible, instead they have a Personal Responsibility.
+We are a part of the CHM Gold Program and basically, if a medical incident costs over $1,250 for us, CHM shares 100% of the bills from that incident.
+That means once our Personal Responsibility is satisfied, CHM shares 100% of eligible medical bills for incidents that are $1,250 or more.

 Their customer service has been awesome both on the phone and via email.
 I always hear from someone promptly and they are always so helpful.